Sellincourt Curriculum - Reflecting our Diverse and Inclusive Community September 2018

 Modern Foreign Languages - French

-The Wandsworth Music Service teach instrumental music to all pupils.
+In Years 2, 3 and 4, the Wandsworth Music Service teach instrumental music to all pupils.
 The Music Service also provides singing projects with different year groups.

 In Early Years this consists of asking parents to read with their child and listen to them read, learning letters and sounds, spellings and number bonds.
 Weekly activities help consolidate what has been taught throughout the week.
 As children progress through the school, homework becomes more formal and is set each week with children learning times tables, spellings and undertaking project work